It seems I have had enough.

 I had though once she was dead I would walk around my childhood home again,but it is not going to happen.

-I was sad about this at first, but now..not so much.
-I don't really want to put my things away to have her clutter in our lives.
-To bring unease to rooms with things that I don't need, or to have sealed boxes in the loft I may never face.
+I was sad about this for a very short while but that faded away quite quickly.
+I realised I don't really want to put my things away to have her clutter in our lives.
+To bring unease to rooms I love with objects that I don't need and that bring queezy memories with them.
+Or even to have sealed boxes in the loft I may never face.

-As I know this now, that she will not make even the smallest effort to reconcile - that she will not pursue me, I also know that I am enough Even as her absence from my life is intended to make a lie of this.
-Her absence is intended to prove I am not enough, and yet it is the opposite.
+I know now, that she will not make even the smallest effort to reconcile - that she will not pursue me, I also know that I am enough without her or her approval.
+Even as her absence from my life is intended to make a lie of this.
+I suspect her absence is intended to prove I am not enough, and yet it achives the opposite.
 I am not punished by her absence.
 I am not made less whole by it.
 People do not judge me poorly because she is not in my life.

 I can see how the stories of other people who knew us both fit into this now.
 I have been listening to them describe her and her behaviour for a long time, but I have not really heard or understood them.
 They saw much more clearly who both of us were, and tried hard to tell me over the years.
 But now from a distance ( ah hindsight) I can see her through their eyes too, just as I am learning to see myself through their compassion.